schmitzoide/wplocal/README.md

 ## Installing

-To install this command-line tool you'll need to download the complete project run the install script.
+To install this command-line tool you'll need to download the complete project and run the install script.

 Minimum requirements are an OS X operating system, 10.8 or greater.
 Sorry, no Linux or UNIX support yet.
 More on that later!

-When you're ready you can download the complete project into a folder and open um Terminal inside that folder.
+When you're ready you can download the complete project into a folder and lauch the terminal inside that folder.
 Then you need to do this simple lines of commands:

 ```bash
 $ chmod +x install.sh